 Now armed with this Chiang Mai food guide, you can count on tasty travels to the ancient capital of the Lanna Kingdom.

-Travel deeper as you explore the flavors at some of the best local restaurants in Chiang Mai.
+Travel deeper on a Chiang Mai food tour as you explore the flavors at some of the best local eateries in Chiang Mai.

 Have you had Chiang Mai food before?
 Or, which one of these foods in Chiang Mai would you love to try?
 Tell us in the comments below.